BadrChoubai/docker-kubernetes-notes/managing-data-volumes/README.md

     - Stored in files or a database
     - Must not be lost if container stops or restarts

+## Volumes Comparison

+1. Anonymous Volumes:
+    - Createed specifically for a single container
+    - Survives container shutdown or restart unless `--rm` flag is used
+    - Can not be shared across containers
+    - Anonymous, hence cannot be reused
+2. Named Volumes:
+    - Created in general &mdash; not tied to any specific container
+    - Survives container shutdown or restart
+    - Can be shared across containers
+    - Can be re-used for same container across restarts
+3. Bind Mounts:
+    - Location on host file system, not tied to any specific container
+    - Survives container shutdown or restart and removal on hosts
+    - Can be shared across containers
+    - Can be re-used for same container across restarts

 ## Command-Line Management of Volumes

 ```bash